All Episodes

 I said I was offended by it.

-But uh, yeah, oh come on, you cannot keep giving these Democrats a pass.
+You cannot keep giving these Democrats a pass.

-They're now they're attacking Harold Ford.
+Now they're attacking Harold Ford.

-So you do agree there's no comparison.
+So you do agree with no comparison.

 Yeah, because Trent Lott was just saying some dumb cheer at a birthday party.